The Future of Flooring is Waterproof

 The core contains foaming agents and wood flour.

 Pros: Softer, warmer, and quieter underfoot.
-It feels more like real wood when walking on it.
+It feels more like real wood

 Cons: Can dent if a heavy object is dropped.